anapsix/dynamicinfradays/user/pages/01.home/_speakers/features.md

       text: "Igor learned many lessons on the journey to container adoption in the enterprise."
       icon: user
     - header: Jeff Victor
-      text: "Jeff was a key part of Solaris Zones and has more than a decade of experience with containers and system-level virtualization."
+      text: "Jeff was a key promulgator and influencer of Solaris Zones and has more than a decade of experience with operating system-level virtualization."
       icon: user
 ---